Ryan Gauld: Loans

-On 24 July 2017, Gauld was loaned to Primeira Liga newcomers C.D.
-Aves.
+On 24 July 2017, Gauld was loaned to Primeira Liga newcomers Aves.
 He was unable to play against his parent team on the first day of the season, however, he came on as an added-time substitute for Salvador Agra in the next game, a 2–2 draw with Paços de Ferreira on 13 August.
 In his fourth match on 11 September, he scored his first goal in Portugal's top flight, the winner in a 2–1 home win over Belenenses.

 On 31 August 2018, Gauld joined LigaPro side Farense on a season-long loan.
-The loan to Farense was curtailed in January 2019 and he was then loaned to Scottish Premiership club Hibernian.
-Gauld suffered a hamstring injury and consequently only collected 371 minutes of game time from six first team games in his half season loan at Hibernian.
+He scored his only goals for the Algarve club on 30 December, in a 5–0 home win over Oliveirense.
+The loan was curtailed in January 2019 and he was then loaned to Scottish Premiership club Hibernian.
+Gauld suffered a hamstring injury and consequently only collected 371 minutes of game time from six first team games in his half-season loan at Easter Road.

 Farense

 Gauld left Sporting to rejoin Farense on a permanent basis in July 2019, signing a two-year contract with an option for a third year and a €4 million release clause.
 On 29 February 2020, he scored his first career hat-trick in a 3–1 win over Académico de Viseu to put his team top of the second division; this concluded a run of six goals from seven games.
 Farense were granted promotion to the first division following the stoppage of the Portuguese second tier due to the COVID-19 pandemic.
 Gauld finished the season as the team's top scorer and was voted as the top player in the Portuguese second tier.
+In the 2020–21 Primeira Liga, Farense were immediately relegated back, with Gauld their top scorer with another 9 goals.